sourcey/spectacle/README.md

 # spectacle -d -l test/fixtures/cheese.png test/fixtures/cheese.json
 ```

-Your generated documentation will be located in the `/public` directory.
+Your generated documentation will be located in the `public` directory by default.
 You can either copy the generated HTML to your web server, or view your docs by pointing your browser to [http://localhost:4400/](http://localhost:4400/).

 ## Configuration Options